cube-js/cube/guides/react-pivot-table/content/5_explanation.md

 I strongly encourage you to [spend some time](https://react-pivot-table-demo.cube.dev) with this pivot table and explore what AG Grid is capable of.
 You'll find column sorting, a context menu with CSV export, drag-and-drop in the sidebar, and much more.
 Don't hesitate to check AG Grid [docs](https://www.ag-grid.com/react-grid/) to learn more about these features.

-**Thank you for following this tutorial, learning more about [Cube.js](https://cube.dev?utm_source=dev-to&utm_medium=post&utm_campaign=react-pivot-table), building a pivot table, and exploring how to work with AG Grid.
+**Thank you for following this tutorial to learn more about [Cube.js](https://cube.dev?utm_source=dev-to&utm_medium=post&utm_campaign=react-pivot-table), build a pivot table, and explore how to work with AG Grid.
 I wholeheartedly hope that you enjoyed it 😇**

 Please don't hesitate to like and bookmark this post, write a comment, and give a star to [Cube.js](https://github.com/cube-js/cube.js) or [AG Grid](https://github.com/ag-grid/ag-grid/) on GitHub.
 I hope that you'll try Cube.js and AG Grid in your next production gig or your next pet project.